telerik/kendo-ui-core/docs/intro/widget-basics/data-attribute-initialization.md

 # Data Attributes

-In addition to the [jQuery plug-in widget initialization]({% slug initialize_widgets_using_jquery_plugins_installation %}), each Kendo UI control may be initialized and configured via data attributes.
-The hybrid Application, the [Single-Page-Application (SPA) `view` component]({% slug viewclass_kendoui_singlepageapplication %}), and the [Model View View-Model (MVVM) `kendo.bind` method]({% slug overview_mvvmpattern_kendoui %}) use the declarative approach to automatically instantiate multiple widgets in an existing DOM element.
+In addition to the [jQuery plug-in widget initialization]({% slug initialize_widgets_using_jquery_plugins_installation %}), each Kendo UI control may be initialized and configured through the `data` attributes.

+The Kendo UI Hybrid Application, the [Single-Page-Application (SPA) `view` component]({% slug viewclass_kendoui_singlepageapplication %}), and the [Model View View-Model (MVVM) `kendo.bind` method]({% slug overview_mvvmpattern_kendoui %}) use the declarative approach to automatically instantiate multiple widgets in an existing DOM element.

 ## Overview

-Data attribute initialization is convenient when there are a lot of Kendo UI widgets in the page, since the widget configuration is declared within the target element.
+Initialization from `data` attributes is convenient when there are a lot of Kendo UI widgets on the page because the widget configuration is declared within the target element.

-The example below demonstrates how to initialize a Kendo UI widget by using data attributes.
+The following example demonstrates how to initialize a Kendo UI widget by using the `data` attributes.

 ###### Example